Choosing to adopt a child and becoming part of the adoption community will change your life forever.

 When I Wrote My Life Plan, I Never Imagined This

 My Parents and Their Decision to Adopt

 The Spirit of Open Adoption by James Gritter

 2. Choose a Type of Adoption

 Many prospective parents seek to adopt children from within the United States.
 Adoption fees and waiting times vary tremendously, depending on the type of adoption involved and the specific circumstances of the adoption.
-Domestic adoption may be managed with the assistance of an agency or may be done privately, generally with assistance from an attorney.
+Domestic adoption may be managed with the assistance of an agency or may be done privately (generally with assistance from an attorney).
 Domestic Adoption often provides children with opportunities to connect with their biological roots through open adoption.
-Learn more about open adoption here.

 There are currently more than 400,000 children in the foster care system in the United States.
 Over 100,000 of those children are eligible for adoption and looking for forever families.
-Foster adoptions always come first through fostering children, and placement is not always guaranteed.
-Some of these children may have special needs–meaning they may be older (grade school through teens), may have a disability or medical condition, or may be brothers and sisters who should be adopted together.
+Foster adoptions always come first through fostering children and placement is not always guaranteed.
+Some of these children may have special needs–meaning they may be older, may have a disability or medical condition, or may be brothers and sisters who should be adopted together.
 In many cases, financial assistance in the form of adoption subsidies is available to help parents with the legal, medical, and living costs associated with caring for a child with special needs.
-View our photolisting of children who are hoping to be adopted.

-Many children in other countries are available for adoption.
-Countries in Eastern Europe, Asia, Central America, and South America are the “sending countries” for most foreign-born children adopted by Americans.
-More than 700 U.S. private agencies place children from foreign countries for adoption.
-Children available for adoption in other countries are often living in orphanages.
+Many children in other countries are eligible for adoption.
+Countries in Eastern Europe, Asia, Central America, and South America are the home countries for most international children adopted by Americans.
+More than 700 US private agencies place children for adoption from foreign countries.
+Children eligible for adoption in other countries are often living in orphanages.
 In some instances, they may be in foster care.